Patrick Rodgers Betting Profile: The Sentry - PGA TOUR

 Rodgers' Best Finishes

-- Rodgers teed off in 32 tournaments last season, securing two finishes in the top five and collecting four top-10 finishes.
+- Rodgers last season took part in 32 tournaments, earning two top-five finishes and collecting four finishes in the top 10.

 - Last season Rodgers put up his best performance at the Valero Texas Open at TPC San Antonio (Oaks Course).
 He shot -11 and finished fifth (four shots back of the winner).

-- Rodgers ranked 42nd in the FedExCup standings with 914 points last season.
+- With 914 points last season, Rodgers finished 42nd in the FedExCup standings.

 Rodgers' Strokes Gained Rankings